RRechzEXE/NightLoad/README.md

 NOTE | 3
 Initially, the app was designed for Windwos 10 (32/64) and Windows 11.
 Not tested for Windows 7/8/8.1 operating systems.
 However, it should work when Python or Python3 is installed.
 If it works, please let me know in the Telegram Support Channel!

+NOTE | 4
+Currently, only Turkish is supported.
+Other languages will be added in the future.

 Support | Telegram Channel
 Coming Soon